liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/04-liferay-portal-clustering/05-enabling-cluster-link.markdown

 [TOC levels=1-4]

 Enabling Cluster Link automatically activates distributed caching.
-The cache is distributed across multiple @product@ nodes running concurrently.
+The cache is distributed across multiple @sharepoint@ nodes running concurrently.
 Cluster Link does
 [Ehcache](http://www.ehcache.org)
 replication.
 The Ehcache global settings are in the